Bluebelle (ship): Inquiry conclusion

-Given such clear evidence of foul play from the sole survivor of the Bluebelle and Harvey's subsequent suicide, an investigation was launched into Harvey's recent history.
-This inquiry revealed Harvey, a decorated World War II veteran and Korean War pilot, had difficulty holding a job for any length of time, had serious financial problems, and had recently arranged a double indemnity insurance policy on the life of his wife just two months after their July 1961 marriage.
-Furthermore, just one month prior to the Duperrault family chartering the Bluebelle, Harvey had been hired by the vessel's owner, businessman Harold Pegg, to take any tourists to sea upon their desired cruises in exchange for $300 a month and free accommodation aboard the ketch.
+Given such clear evidence of foul play from the sole survivor of Bluebelle and Harvey's subsequent suicide, an investigation was launched into Harvey's recent history.
+This inquiry revealed that Harvey, a decorated World War II veteran and Korean War pilot, had difficulty holding a job for any length of time, had serious financial problems and had recently arranged a double indemnity insurance policy on the life of his wife just two months after their July 1961 marriage.
+Furthermore, just one month prior to the Duperrault family chartering Bluebelle, Harvey had been hired by the vessel's owner, businessman Harold Pegg, to take any tourists to sea upon their desired cruises in exchange for $300 a month and free accommodation aboard the ketch.
 This agreement may have formulated Harvey's plan to murder his wife at sea and then claim that she had vanished, with tourists viewed in his mind as valuable witnesses to corroborate his claims.
 The Harveys' first chartered clients were the Duperrault family.

 The conclusion of the inquiry was that Harvey had planned to kill his wife to collect on her $20,000 double indemnity insurance policy, which would yield double the insured sum if she died accidentally.
-However, Harvey may have been observed by Arthur Duperrault either in the act of the murder of his wife or the disposal of her body.
-Harvey had then proceeded to kill Duperrault, his wife, and two of his children, who may also have witnessed his murder.
-Furthermore, he had likely retrieved René's body from the ocean to add credibility to his story.
+However, Harvey may have been observed by Arthur either in the act of the murder of his wife or the disposal of her body.
+He had then proceeded to kill Arthur, his wife and two of his children, who may also have witnessed their parents' murders.
+Furthermore, Harvey had likely retrieved René's body from the ocean to add credibility to his story.

-In closure, the inquiry concluded that, had Harvey not committed suicide, he would have been prosecuted for the murder of all those who had died aboard the Bluebelle, and the attempted murder of Terry Jo.
+In closure, the inquiry concluded that, had Harvey not committed suicide, he would have been prosecuted for the murder of all those who had died aboard Bluebelle, and for the attempted murder of Terry Jo.

 Previous insurance fraud

-Searching further into Harvey's background, investigators discovered he had previously survived a 1949 car accident that had killed the second of his previous five wives and her mother, when a 1946 Plymouth De Luxe he had been driving plunged off a bridge at high speed into a bayou on a rainy night and in which he had swum to safety, leaving his wife, Joann, and her mother, Myrtle Boylen, to drown.
-One of his yawls, the Torbatross, had also previously sunk after running into the submerged wreckage of the warship San Marcos, which had sunk in 1911 in shallow water within Chesapeake Bay.
+Searching further into Harvey's background, investigators discovered he had previously survived a 1949 car accident that had killed the second of his previous five wives and her mother, when a 1946 Plymouth De Luxe he had been driving plunged off a bridge at high speed into a bayou on a rainy night and in which he had swum to safety, leaving his wife, Joan, and her mother, Myrtle May Burgess Boylan, to drown.
+One of Harvey's yawls, the Torbatross, had also previously sunk after running into the submerged wreckage of the warship San Marcos, which had sunk in 1911 in shallow water within Chesapeake Bay.
 Crew members onboard had repeatedly warned Harvey to steer his yawl clear of the wreckage, but he had repeatedly navigated his vessel around the prohibited site, claiming to his cruise passengers to be attempting to read an inscription upon a buoy marking the site.
-His powerboat, the Valiant, had also sunk under suspicious circumstances off the coast of Cuba in 1958.
-All these losses and tragedies had yielded large insurance settlements from which he had financially benefitted.
+Harvey's powerboat, the Valiant, had also sunk under suspicious circumstances off the coast of Cuba in 1958.
+All these losses and tragedies had yielded large insurance settlements from which Harvey had financially benefitted.